Dealing with Return Mail

 No Mail Receptacle

-• The mail carrier is unable to reach a designated place to put the mail.
+• The mail carrier couldn’t find a place to leave the mail.

-• This could be from a damaged or missing mailbox, an overgrown bush is blocking the mailbox, etc.
+• This could be due to a missing or damaged mailbox or an obstruction like overgrown bushes.

 Vacant

-• They may conclude this if the residence is completely abandoned or mail has been piling up.
+• This might happen if the property appears abandoned or mail hasn’t been picked up.

 Attempted